WARNING: Some of the terms used are pornographic or politically incorrect, and thus are not suitable for those under 18.

 - ACG / ACGN: Anime, Comic, Game / Anime, Comic, Game, Novel; subculture in China relating to a love of these things.

-- Ahegao: Pornographic term, meaning the face someone makes when they are having an orgasm (i.e. a “cum face”).
+- Ahegao: Pornographic term, meaning the face someone makes when they are having an orgasm (i.e. the “cum face”).

 - Ahoge: A single strand of hair sticking out of a character’s forehead.
 It usually indicates that a character is stupid, but this is not always the case.